A Customized SAT-based Solver for Graph Coloring: SAT-Based Propagator for the Zykov Encoding

 In particular, we make iterative calls to the SAT solver with increasing guesses $k$ of the chromatic number.
 SAT solvers do not allow the removal of clauses and thus constraints, but clauses can be deactivated through assumptions.
 The clause of \cref{eq:bound-explanation} that is used to prune subproblems can be extended with an activation literal $s_k$ as follows.

-When looking for a $k$-coloring, the literal $s_k$ is assumed to be false so that \cref{eq:bound-with-assumption} will simplify to \cref{eq:bound-explanation} and can be used for pruning as normal.
-If we are not looking for a $k$-coloring anymore, we want to disable the clause and we do so by adding the assumption that the literal $s_k$ is true.
-The clause is now satisfied and will not cause any incorrect pruning.
+When looking for a $k$-coloring, the literal $s_k$ is assumed to be $\false$ so that \cref{eq:bound-with-assumption} will simplify to \cref{eq:bound-explanation} and can be used for pruning as normal.
+If we are not looking for a $k$-coloring anymore, we want to disable the clause and we do so by adding the unit clause $(s_k)$.
+The clause of \cref{eq:bound-with-assumption} is now satisfied and will not cause any incorrect pruning.

 Incrementally changing the constraint for the number of colors instead of re-initializing the SAT solver from scratch, allows us to reuse the already added transitivity clauses and conflict clauses.
 The SAT solver can keep useful information such as the variable activity, which is used in the decision strategy.